Skip to main content

 Plan it around location, not ceremony

-The practical read is simple: use the confirmed schedule.
+The practical read is simple: use its schedule.
 Mughal is open Monday, Wednesday, Thursday, Friday, Saturday, Sunday from 12–2:30 PM and 5–9 PM, it is closed Tuesday.
 For broader trip planning, use Our full Kyoto restaurants guide, then compare other dining options such as Mughal, Nikuryori Kanae, Pittoresque, Salon de Royal Kyoto ten, Toh-Lee, Tokiwa.

-Quick reference: choose Mughal if its Kyoto location, casual dress code, lunch-or-dinner hours fit your plans; skip it if you need verified details on menu format, awards, price, seating, or special-occasion service before deciding.
+Quick reference: choose Mughal if its Kyoto location, casual dress code, lunch-or-dinner hours fit your plans; skip it if you need specific details on menu format, awards, price, seating, or special-occasion service before deciding.

 Location